 This section of the Business Auto Coverage Form gives the full meaning of terms included within the policy.

 An exclusion section is also included.
 Most of these exclusions are similar to those appearing in other liability policies.
-However, pollution liability is covered.
+Pollution liability is not broadly covered; only limited accident-related pollution may apply.

 This form is available for businesses who wish to be covered for liability arising out of garage operations.
 It may be purchased by a garage, auto sales firms, service stations, repair shops, public parking lots and storage garages.
 Garage coverage does not cover property damage to autos or other property of customers in the care, custody or control of the named insured.
 This is provided by garage keepers Liability.